openMetaAnalysis/Prostate-cancer-screening-with-prostate-specific-antigen/README.md

 A data-only living systematic review

 **Clinical summary:** This meta-analysis suggests that clinical intervention *is* effective.
 Metaregression indicates a correlation between the benefit of screening and the intensity of testing with the prostate-specific antigen.
-In the trial with the most intensive testing, the number need to screen to prevent one death from prostate cancer was 194.
+In the trial with the most intensive testing, the number need to screen to prevent one death from prostate cancer was 200 - 300 depending on calculations used.
+This number is more favorable than screening for breast cancer or lung cancer.

 **Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published meta-analysis.(1) Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.